Make as many contacts as possible working Sydney ferries or ferry wharves.

 Ferry and wharf operation is restricted to hand-held devices in the VHF/UHF bands.
 Any mode may be used (FM, digital) either simplex or duplex.
 Operators should abide by their licence conditions.

 - Participants may operate from ferries, ferry wharves, home stations or any portable location.
-Home stations may use fixed equipment, but ferry and wharf operation must be hand-held (see definition below).
+Home stations and portable stations may use fixed or mounted equipment, but ferry and wharf operation must be hand-held (see definition below).

 - The contest is aimed at individual operators and teams are not permitted although operators may have one or more assistants to help with logging, rations, logistics etc.